lamproslntz/loan-repayment-analysis/INSTRUCTIONS.md

 │   └── raw         <- The original, immutable data dump. (added in .gitignore) │
 ├── docs                    <- Reports and presentations.
-│   ├── methodology.pdf     <- Report regarding the methodologies and decisions.
-Can be used as a guide when going through the project.
 │   └── presentation.pdf    <- Final presentation for committee purposes.
 |
 ├── notebooks                                       <- Jupyter notebooks.